mauricionr/O365OnDocker/README.md

 # Office 365 Addins on Docker

+#Why Docker?
-Docker is an exciting new technology to build cloud agnostic apps which runs in any platform.
+* Docker provides tools and technology to build platform agnostic light weight apps/micro services/containers which can be provisioned, deployed, scaled faster than traditional VM's.
+* Building Cloud hosted/provider hosted SharePoint/Office365 addins requires additional infrastructure to the mix.
+* Docker provides simplistic X-Plat Cli tools to provide continous integration and delivery.
+For more details read [docker docs](https://docs.docker.com/)

 This example shows how to run office 365 addins using Docker containers

 Below sections would be covered in this sample